-The lady at the information desk was kind enough to give us a brief idea of what to expect while driving within the national park.
+We stopped by the visitor center.
+It resembled one of those cabins you see on TV.
+The lady at the information desk was kind enough to give us a brief idea of what to expect while driving in the park.

-“Are there any wild animals here?”
+Are there wild animals here?

 She says we can find elephant seals from an overlooking deck, and maybe come across some elks.
 She drew a circle on our map.
 I was hoping to see animals in the wild.
 As someone who grew up watching National Geographic and Discovery channel, I’ve been dreaming about seeing animals in the wild.